Put-to/LearningDocker/README.md

 ```

 ## Run the application Container
-To run the Docker image, make sure the docker engine is running.
+To run the Docker image, make sure the Docker engine is running.
 Then use the run command.
 ```
 docker run -d -p 8000:8000 python_server
 ```
--p 8000:8000 makes sure that the 8000 port inside the image is available on 8000 port outside the image
+-p 8000:8000 makes sure that the 8000 port inside the image is available on the 8000 port outside the image
-To stop the Docker application use stop command
+To stop the Docker application use the stop command
 ```
 docker stop <container_id>
 ```